MatteoGuadrini/Butterfly-Backup/README.md

 - Configuration for silently backup
 - All backup are organized into a catalog
 - List single or all backup by the catalog
-- Backup single PC, with Full,Incremental and Mirror mode;
+- Backup single PC, with Full,Incremental,Differential and Mirror mode;
-- Backup more PCs, with Full,Incremental and Mirror mode (with parallelism algorithm);
+- Backup more PCs, with Full,Incremental,Differential and Mirror mode (with parallelism algorithm);
 - Backup custom folder or predefined data (User,Config,Application,System,Log)
 - Restore backup on the same PC
 - Restore backup in other PC